andrew/ultimate-awesome/README.md

 - [awesome-3d-diffusion](https://github.com/cwchenwang/awesome-3d-diffusion) - A collection of papers on diffusion models for 3D generation.
 - [best-of-python-dev](https://github.com/ml-tooling/best-of-python-dev) - 🏆 A ranked list of awesome python developer tools and libraries.
 Updated weekly.
 - [awesome-hacking-lists](https://github.com/taielab/awesome-hacking-lists) - A curated collection of top-tier penetration testing tools and productivity utilities across multiple domains.
 Join us to explore, contribute, and enhance your hacking toolkit!.
-- [awesome-vulnerable](https://github.com/kaiiyer/awesome-vulnerable) - A curated list of VULNERABLE APPS and SYSTEMS which can be used as PENETRATION TESTING PRACTICE LAB.
 - [Awesome-LLMs-on-device](https://github.com/NexaAI/Awesome-LLMs-on-device) - Awesome LLMs on Device: A Comprehensive Survey.
 - [Awesome-European-Tech](https://github.com/uscne/Awesome-European-Tech) - An up-to-date, community-made list of European tech alternatives.
 The aim is to highlight projects and companies that meet GDPR, UK GDPR, and Swiss FADP standards, following regulations and practices that benefit users.
 - [awesome-architecture-search](https://github.com/markdtw/awesome-architecture-search) - A curated list of awesome architecture search resources.